Skip to main content

 ToolNameReliabilityEvaluator

-Evaluates tool names with 5 checks.
-Rule-based checks (always run): snakecase_format (strict snake_case), conciseness (≤ 7 segments), intent_over_implementation (blocklist for patterns like _with_llm, _via_api).
-LLM checks (require judge): clarity (purpose clear from name alone), name_order (follows operation_system_entity_data ordering), plus semantic intent_over_implementation.
+Checks tool names with 5 checks.
+Rule-based checks always run: snakecase_format (strict snake_case), conciseness (7 segments or fewer), intent_over_implementation (blocklist for patterns like _with_llm, _via_api).
+LLM checks need a judge: clarity (purpose clear from the name alone), name_order (follows operation_system_entity_data ordering), plus a semantic intent_over_implementation.

 Without a judge, only the 3 rule-based checks run.
-Score is based on checks that actually ran.
+The score is based on the checks that actually ran.

 ToolDescriptionReliabilityEvaluator

-Evaluates tool descriptions with 13 checks.
-Rule-based checks (always run): input_arguments_clarity (params have descriptions), input_arguments_types (params have types), max_num_input_arguments (≤ 5 by default), max_optional_input_arguments (≤ 3 by default).
-LLM checks (require judge): general_structure, has_examples, has_usage_notes, intent_over_implementation, clarity, redundancy, input_arguments_enum, input_arguments_format, return_statement_quality.
+Checks tool descriptions with 13 checks.
+Rule-based checks always run: input_arguments_clarity (params have descriptions), input_arguments_types (params have types), max_num_input_arguments (5 or fewer by default), max_optional_input_arguments (3 or fewer by default).
+LLM checks need a judge: general_structure, has_examples, has_usage_notes, intent_over_implementation, clarity, redundancy, input_arguments_enum, input_arguments_format, return_statement_quality.

 Without a judge, only the 4 rule-based checks run.
-Score is based on checks that actually ran.
+The score is based on the checks that actually ran.

 Data Model

-Three records in dev.dokimos.core.agents represent agent execution data.
+Three records in dev.dokimos.core.agents hold agent execution data.

 ToolCall